Table of Contents

 Prenatal maturation of male germ cells

-Prenatally, sertoli cells halt the male germ cells in their maturation process after their immigration into the testicle.
+Prenatally, sertoli cells stop the male germ cells in their maturation process after their immigration into the testicle.
 As mainly undifferentiated cells, they remain in the testicle whose tubuli are not canalized yet.
 With the onset of puberty, the seminiferous tubules develop and the maturation of the spermatogonia to sperms begins.

 Postnatal maturation of male germ cells

 When puberty begins, the spermatogonia significantly proliferate.
 One distinguishes two types: The first type always provides new spermatogonia; the second type begins with maturation.
-In a first step, the primary spermatocyte or spermatocyte of first order develops out of the second type when the spermatogonia enter the prophase of meiosis.
+In the first step, the primary spermatocyte or spermatocyte of first order develops out of the second type when the spermatogonia enter the prophase of meiosis.
 They have a diploid set of chromosomes (2n2c).
 This phase last roughly three weeks.

 Further phases of the first meiotic division follow the long prophase.
 At the end of it, there are two spermatocytes.
 These are referred to as secondary spermatocytes or spermatocytes of second order.
 They undergo the second meiotic division, resulting in four haploid spermatids.
 With each division, the size of the cells is halved so that the spermatids amount to about a quarter of the size of the spermatocytes.

 The head of the sperm contains the nucleus and is covered with the acrosome.
-The neck part follows, which contains the proximal centriole, which is important for the fertilization of the egg cell.
+The neck part follows, it contains the proximal centriole, which is important for the fertilization of the egg cell.
 The last part of the sperm is the tail, which is divided into three parts:

 - Main piece